BMBIT-oss/PAI_WIKI/Home-Assistant-integration.md

-We support HomeAssistant with MQTT autodiscovery.
+We support Home Assistant with MQTT autodiscovery.
 Support was added in 1.1.0

 ## PAI Configuration: